William Isaac: Career

 Isaac is widely credited, including by President Reagan and former Fed Chairman Paul Volcker, with helping to maintain stability in the financial system during a period of severe stress.
-While at the FDIC, Isaac served as a member of the Depository Institutions Deregulation Committee, Chaired the Financial Institutions Examination Council, and served on the Vice President's Task Force on Regulation of Financial Services.
+While at the FDIC, Isaac served on the Depository Institutions Deregulation Committee, chaired the Financial Institutions Examination Council, and served on the Vice President's Task Force on Regulation of Financial Services.

 After his service at the FDIC, Isaac founded The Secura Group, a consulting firm providing regulatory counseling, risk management services, strategic studies, expert testimony, and management consulting for financial institutions, law firms, and governments.
-LECG acquired the Secura Group in 2007 at which time Isaac became an integral part of the financial services group at LECG, which was later acquired by FTI Consulting.
+LECG acquired the Secura Group in 2007, at which time Isaac became an integral part of the financial services group at LECG, which was later acquired by FTI Consulting.

-Isaac is involved extensively in thought leadership relating to the financial services industry and policy makers worldwide.
+He was involved extensively in thought leadership relating to the financial services industry and policy makers worldwide.
 His articles are published in the Wall Street Journal, Washington Post, New York Times, Forbes, American Banker, and other leading publications.
-He also appears regularly on leading television and radio programs in the US and abroad, is a contributor to CNBC, testifies before Congress, and is a frequent speaker throughout the world on finance and regulatory matters.
+He also appeared regularly on leading television and radio programs in the U.S. and abroad, was a contributor to CNBC, testified before Congress, and was a frequent speaker throughout the world on finance and regulatory matters.

-Isaac served as Senior Managing Director for FTI Consulting.until the end of 2019 In May 2010, Isaac was elected chairman of Fifth Third Bancorp, and in 2014 was elected to the board of directors of Total System Services, Inc. (TSYS).
-He is a regular commentator on banking and financial issues for CNBC TV and regularly contributes opinion pieces for American Banker magazine and Forbes.
+Isaac served as Senior Managing Director for FTI Consulting until the end of 2019.
+In May 2010, Isaac was elected chairman of Fifth Third Bancorp, and in 2014 was elected to the board of directors of Total System Services, Inc. (TSYS).
+He was a regular commentator on banking and financial issues for CNBC TV and regularly contributed opinion pieces for American Banker magazine and Forbes.
 His book Senseless Panic: How Washington Failed America, about the 2008 financial crisis, with foreword by former Federal Reserve Chairman Paul Volcker, was published in June 2010 by Wiley & Sons.
-Isaac left FTI Consulting and partnered with New York banker and philanthropist Howard Milstein at the end of 2019, both serving as Co-Chairman of The Isaac-Milstein Group, a global financial services consulting firm.
-Isaac serves on the boards of New York Private Bank & Trust and Emigrant Bank in New York City and is Chairman of Sarasota Private Trust and Cleveland Private Trust, both part of the Milstein family of companies.
+Isaac left FTI Consulting and partnered with New York banker and philanthropist Howard Milstein at the end of 2019, serving as Co-Chairman of The Isaac-Milstein Group, a global financial services consulting firm, with Milstein.
+Isaac served on the boards of New York Private Bank & Trust and Emigrant Bank in New York City, and was Chairman of Sarasota Private Trust and Cleveland Private Trust, both part of the Milstein family of companies.

+Death

+Isaac died on June 19, 2026, at the age of 82.